-Inputs: expertise/work and affiliations of Commissioners and CCoA staff, staff analytical work, participation in educational webinars and stakeholder meetings convened by the State to track progress and provide input on development and implementation of initiatives, MPA data dashboard.
+Inputs: expertise/work and affiliations of Commissioners and CCoA staff, staff analytical work, participation in educational webinars and stakeholder meetings convened by the State to track progress and provide input on development and implementation of initiatives, and the MPA data dashboard.

 - 1. Support and monitor implementation of the MPA in alignment with CCoA priorities. - 2.
 Keep the Administration, state legislators and applicable committees apprised of pertinent issues. - 3.
-Provide expertise on aging issues in professional forums regarding government, healthcare, behavioral health, housing, business, education, industry, technology, entertainment, culture, diversity, equity, underserved communities, and other relevant topics. - 4.
-Support CDA in meeting requirements for California's designation as an Age-Friendly State.
+Provide expertise on aging issues in professional forums regarding government, healthcare, behavioral health, housing, long-term services and supports, business, education, industry, technology, entertainment, culture, diversity, equity, underserved communities, and other relevant topics.

-Outputs/Progress Indicators: leveraged expertise/work and affiliations of Commissioners and CCoA staff, research and analysis of proposals, participation in educational webinars and stakeholder meetings, biannual legislative reception, participation in coalition meetings and network; participation in CCoA meetings; information collected from Commissioners on activities and shared with full Commission, regular meetings with CDA Communications and other staff.
+Outputs/Progress Indicators: leveraged expertise/work and affiliations of Commissioners and CCoA staff, research and analysis of proposals, participation in educational webinars and stakeholder meetings, biannual legislative reception, participation in coalition meetings and networks, participation in CCoA meetings, information collected from Commissioners on activities and shared with full Commission, regular meetings with CDA staff.

-GOAL IV: Ensure the State Plan on Aging reflects emerging and critical issues affecting older adults, individuals with disabilities and their caregivers.
+GOAL IV: Ensure that the State Plan on Aging reflects emerging and critical issues affecting older adults, individuals with disabilities and their caregivers.

-Inputs: expertise/work of Commissioners and CCoA staff, stakeholder input, AAA local plans.
+Inputs: expertise/work of Commissioners and CCoA staff, stakeholder input